ldrobnik/10dlc/docs/10dlc.md

 Before registering a 10DLC campaign:

 - Your brand must be verified.
-- You need to have an active US local phone number on your account.
+- You must have an active US local phone number on your account.
   :::

 ### Entering campaign details